munterfi/drtplanr/README.md

 Paste the key into the new file and save the file as `"config.json"` to the the root directory of the repository.

 Done!

+## Run the model
-Now you can run the R scripts in the root repository.
+If the steps described above have been successfully completed, you can run the model by starting the R scripts in the root repository.

 ``` bash
 Rscript 01_prepare_data.R